Questions remain unanswered about UW-Madison pier that collapsed

 People are also reading…

 Conrad was at the Union on Tuesday with classmates and sat at a picnic table as crews from the D.L.
 Anderson Co. used a barge and a crane to remove the tangled pier that collapsed under the weight of dozens of people who filled the pier shortly after 2:30 p.m. on Monday.
-More than 30 people were seen swimming in the water following the collapse while others stayed on top of the pier, swam to shore, were rescued by boat or climbed a ladder out of the water on a section of the pier that had not collapsed.
+More than 30 people were seen swimming in the water after the collapse while others stayed atop the pier, swam to shore, were rescued by boat or climbed a ladder out of the water on a section of the pier that had not collapsed.

-About 20 people received minor injuries, mostly scrapes, but one man was taken to a hospital with non-life threatening injuries.
+About 20 people sustained minor injuries, mostly scrapes, but one man was taken to a hospital with non-life-threatening injuries.

-UW-Madison officials declined to answer questions Tuesday, citing an investigation, including about the age and capacity of the pier, when and if it is inspected, and why there were no lifeguards on duty on a day when the temperature surpassed 90 degrees and thousands of students had returned to campus for this week's start of the school year.
-It's also unknown if the same type of pier will be installed next spring or if a more sturdy pier will take its place.
+UW-Madison officials declined to answer questions Tuesday, citing an investigation, including about the age and capacity of the pier, when and whether it is inspected, and why there were no lifeguards on duty on a day when the temperature topped 90 degrees and thousands of students had returned to campus for this week’s start of the school year.
+It’s also unknown whether the same type of pier will be installed next spring or a sturdier pier will take its place.

-Signs at the entrance to the now removed pier warn of users not to dive due to varying water depths and to be wary of sharp zebra mussel shells.
-Another indicates if a life guard is on duty while the largest sign lists 10 policies and rules.
-They include no swimming under the pier, no fishing, running or drinking, no dogs, smoking or nudity.
+Signs at the entrance to the now removed pier warn users not to dive due to varying water depths and to be wary of sharp zebra mussel shells.
+A sign indicates whether a lifeguard is on duty, while the largest sign lists 10 policies and rules.
+They include no swimming under the pier, no fishing, running or drinking, and no dogs, smoking or nudity.
 There were no signs Tuesday that mentioned the capacity of the aluminum pier, which is put in each spring and removed in the fall.
 It had been scheduled to be removed Tuesday prior to the collapse.

 There are several piers of varying design that extend from UW-Madison property.